cloudControl/documentation/Platform Documentation.md

 [...]
 ~~~

-To upgrade or downgrade ann Add-on use the respective command followed by the Add-on name you upgrade from to the Add-on name you upgrade to.
+To upgrade or downgrade an Add-on use the respective command followed by the Add-on name you upgrade from to the Add-on name you upgrade to.

 ~~~
 # upgrade
 $ cctrlapp APP_NAME/DEP_NAME addon.upgrade FROM_SMALL_ADDON TO_BIG_ADDON
 # downgrade
-$ cctrlapp APP_NAME/DEP_NAME addon.upgrade FROM_BIG_ADDON TO_SMALL_ADDON
+$ cctrlapp APP_NAME/DEP_NAME addon.downgrade FROM_BIG_ADDON TO_SMALL_ADDON
 ~~~
 **Remember:** As in all examples during this documentation replace all uppercase placeholders with their respective values.